Dajamante/nRF52_Nucleo_uart/README.md

 # UART between nRF52/STM32F401

+This repository is a collection of pairs of programs between nRF52840 DK and STM32F401-Nucleo, communiting data with UART (universal asynchronous receiver-transmitter).
+The nRF52840 DK is the sender and the Nucleo the receiver (reversing messages is left as an exercise to the reader 😛).

+The goal of this repository is to provide simple examples, not teaching UART.
+The nRF52840 uses [UARTE](https://devzone.nordicsemi.com/f/nordic-q-a/62055/uart-and-uarte-difference), and the Nucleo uses USART, an UART that support synchronous operatiions as well.

+Those boards were chosen because they are cheap and off the shelves (translate: I had them at home).

+The code snipets are in increasing level of difficulty.

+## RTIC
-This repository is a collection of uart "pair" programs between nRF52 (the sender) and STM32F401-Nucleo (the receiver) with increasing level of difficulty.
-They are built with [RTIC](https://rtic.rs/1/book/en/), a concurrency framework for Cortex-M devices.
+Code snipets use [RTIC](https://rtic.rs/1/book/en/), a concurrency framework for Cortex-M devices.

+RTIC shines in simplifying concurrency - messages are passed between `#[task]`s with different levels of priority, guaranteeing deadlock-free and datarace free execution, and [many other garantees](https://github.com/rtic-rs/cortex-m-rtic).
 ## UART
 <p align="center">
 <img src="./assets/makecode_Serial_vs_parallel_transmission.jpg" width="40%">